-Now open for Spring 2022 bookings
+Now open for private bookings - Pre booking essential

 Set around 150 acres of scenic arable fields, hills and grassland, Little Whittington hosts a versatile course ranging from 50cm - 1m20.
 Our variation of jumps include a newly developed large water complex with ramp in and steps, corners, skinnies, walls, ditches, logs, brush fences, combinations and tiger traps.
 With flowing space between fences and stunning views, this expertly designed course accommodates every rider, including children, young horses and professionals.